 Dr. Melinda Frye - Colorado State University

 Annual PCVE Symposium

 The annual symposium offers presentations and networking opportunities designed to help primary care educators generate new ideas and develop more effective educational strategies.
-Presentation topics often include coaching and mentoring strategies, practice management and promotion, as well as clinically oriented topics such as low-stress feline handling in the clinical environment.
+Presentation topics often include coaching and mentoring strategies, practice management and promotion, as well as clinically oriented topics.